rust-embedded/discovery-mb2/mdbook/src/14-interrupts/sharing-data-with-globals.md

 Why does "std" Rust make us do this?
 Rust is helping us out by making us think about two things:

 1. The data lives long enough (potentially "forever"!)
-2. Only one piece of code can mutably access the data at the same time
+2. Only one piece of code can mutably access the data at a time

 If Rust allowed us to access data that might not live long enough, like data borrowed from one thread into another, things might go wrong.
 We might get corrupted data if the original thread ends or panics and then the second thread tries to access the data that is now invalid.
-If Rust allowed two pieces of code to access the same data at the same, we could have a data race, or the data could end up corrupted.
+If Rust allowed two pieces of code to try to mutate the same data at the same, we could have a data race, or the data could end up corrupted.

 ### Embedded Rust: Sharing Data With An ISR